Next to Lead

 - a short bio.

-Yes, participants will receive special recognition at both Women’s Leadership Summit and AIA26.
+Yes, participants will receive special recognition at both Women’s Leadership Summit and AIA27.

-Next to Lead advances racial equity by supporting racially and ethnically diverse women in achieving leadership roles within AIA.
+Next to Lead advances racial equity by supporting women from racially and ethnically underrepresented groups in achieving leadership roles within AIA.
 This commitment reflects AIA’s broader goal of promoting diversity and inclusion within the architecture profession and beyond.

 Signing the participant agreement shows your commitment to actively participate in Next to Lead.
 From attending sessions to joining discussions and completing assignments, it's not just about your success in the program but also about making sure everyone gets the most out of it.
 The agreement also makes it clear that once you're accepted, your spot cannot be given to someone else.
-The agreement spells out your free registration and travel stipend for Women’s Leadership Summit and AIA26.
+The agreement spells out your free registration for Women’s Leadership Summit, AIA27, and the AIA Leadership Summit, as well as the $500 travel stipend for Women’s Leadership Summit and AIA27 only.
 When you sign, you're demonstrating your commitment to serve as an AIA volunteer upon program completion.

 It's not mandatory, but we strongly encourage you to continue your leadership journey.
 The program is designed to help you discover opportunities that match your interests and guide you in finding a leadership path that fits you best.
 We understand that everyone’s leadership journey is unique and influenced by various factors such as work and family commitments.
 Whether you choose to serve on a national, local, or state board or in another capacity, we support your decision and are here to help you find the right fit for your aspirations and circumstances.